k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ```

 #### Option 2 - DANM
-This section explains an example deployment of SR-IOV Network device plugin in Kubernetes if you choose DANM as your meta plugin.
+This section explains an example deployment of SR-IOV Network Device Plugin in Kubernetes if you choose DANM as your meta plugin.

 ##### Install DANM
 Refer to [DANM deployment documentation](https://github.com/nokia/danm/blob/master/deployment-guide.md) for detailed instructions.